 Remove cap and place the empty solvent bottle in the fume hood to allow trace amounts of vapor to evaporate.
 When the vapors have evaporated, (usually 1 day), rinse the bottle with soap and water.
 Do not replace the cap.
-Deface or remove all labels and hazard signs and place rinsed bottles either into the "GLASS WASTE ONLY" container or into sturdy plastic bags that are tagged indicating your name, room number and building name and taken it down to the designated area for disposal.
+Deface or remove all labels and hazard signs and dispose of rinsed bottles into the dumpster located outside the loading dock.